solid-contrib/information/governance.md

 ## Decision Making

 For any substantive decisions, the Solid Team votes.
 The Solid Leader can always veto the voting outcome.
 Every Solid Team member must either vote or explicitly abstain.
 Passing requires a strict majority of non-abstaining Solid Team members.
+Stalemates are resolved by the Solid Leader.

 Transparency in the decision making process is important.
 Decisions will be documented along with the rationale and considerations taken into account around a given decision.

 The Solid Team utilizes the decision making framework [articulated herein](#decision-making-process).